RubaTeixeira/Something-about-testing/README.md

 # Something about testing

-:construction: Project in progress :construction:

 ## Abstract

-The main objective of this project is to show my skills in static and dynamic testing processes, based on an activity proposed in the Software Testing course at EBAC.
+The main objective of this project is to show my skills in static and dynamic testing processes, based on the activities proposed in the Software Testing course at EBAC.

 About the course, [click here](https://ebaconline.com.br/qualidade-de-software)